hubmapconsortium/hra-millitome/millitomes/VH_F_Kidney_R/README.md

-# Millitome files for Visual Human Female Left Kidney
+# Millitome files for Visual Human Female Right Kidney

 This directory contains all files needed for 3D printing this millitome.